ionic-team/stencil-site/versioned_docs/version-v3.0/guides/csp-nonce.md

 // main.ts

 import { defineCustomElements, setNonce } from 'my-lib/dist/components';
-// Assume `autoDefineCustomElements` is enabled enabled import 'my-lib/dist/components/my-component';
+// Assume `customElementsExportBehavior: 'auto-define-custom-elements'` is set import 'my-lib/dist/components/my-component';

 // Will set the `nonce` attribute for all scripts/style tags